 Learn how to grow Common Woolly Sunflowers (Eriophyllum lanatum) from seed in our online seed planting instructions.
-Woolly Sunflowers are sometimes listed as Oregon Sunshine, and it will become apparent why the first time they open.
-Don’t be fooled by the name though, they are not actually sunflowers.
+Woolly Sunflowers are sometimes listed as Oregon Sunshine, and it will become apparent why as soon as they open.
+Don’t be fooled by the name though — they are not actually sunflowers.

-Direct sow 2-4 weeks before the last frost to provide the seeds with some time in cool, wet soil with the risk of light frost.
+Direct sow 2-4 weeks before the last frost date to provide the seeds with some time in cool, wet soil with the risk of light frost.
 Alternately, start them in pre-moistened trays wrapped in plastic, and kept in the refrigerator for 2-4 weeks.
-Germination is slow, so please do not discard the seeds.
+Germination is slow, so be patient.
 The seeds can also be planted in autumn so they spend the winter outdoors.